 In a large bowl, cream together butter and sugar.
 Add eggs and vanilla extract.
-Beat for a full 3 minutes, mixture will look fluffy.
+Beat for up to 3 minutes, or until mixture looks fluffy.

-In a separate bowl, sift together the flour, dutch cocoa, baking soda, and salt.
+In a separate bowl, sift (or whisk) together the flour, dutch cocoa, baking soda, and salt.

 Cover bowl or wrap dough in wax paper.
 Chill for at least 1 hour (up to 24 hours) in the refrigerator.
 Refrigerating will help the flavors meld and also create a firmer dough to roll into balls.